kevinkar/masters-latex-template/README.md

 Known issues and limitations with the template, including further work to do.

-* No figures
+* Chapters figure reference needs path to figures directory
+* List of Figures not in TOC
 * No appendices part
-* Need for figures listing?
 * Abbreviations instead of Glossary?
 * Swedish Summary section heading too long depending on font